COVID-19: Huckleberry House’s Response and Plan

 We appreciate the efforts underway in Ohio to contain COVID-19 and are following the recommendations of health experts in regard to all our operations.
 We are taking steps to prevent the introduction and spread of COVID-19.

-- In our shelter, we are talking with families about alternatives to using our shelter.
-We are screening youth as they enter the shelter, including taking temperatures.
-We are preparing separate spaces in case youth in the shelter become symptomatic.
+- In our shelter, we are screening youth as they enter the shelter, including taking temperatures.
+We are have prepared separate spaces in case youth in the shelter become symptomatic.

 - At our housing program, we are asking young people to stay in their apartments.
 Our dedicated staff will deliver items they need and be available for consultation and case management by phone.